jurijsk/dummy-package/README.md

 # dummy
 This repo will contain nothing expect readme and some other BS just to text checkout with PET.
 Novel idea huh.

-##
-How publiching to GitHub Packages works
+## How to GitHub Packages publishing works

 To publish to GitHub Packages I've used [GitHub template](https://github.com/jurijsk/dummy/actions/new?category=continuous-integration&query=Publish+Node.js+Package+to+GitHub+Packages) with a couple of change, which include:
  * Changed default befaviour to only publish on `relese: types: [created]` (see lines:6-8) to publich on every commit.